ReiYamahara/Miscellaneous-Pet-Projects/README.md

 # Graphing
-Project 1: plotting Mandelbrot set and Julia set Project 2: animation of Mandelbrot and Julia set
+project_1: plotting Mandelbrot set and Julia set

+project_2: animation of Mandelbrot and Julia set